ryanduchin/music-video-collector/README.md

 - [X] Like Videos
 - [X] View collection of all your liked videos
 - [optimizing] View other users (and their list of liked videos) ('Explore') (skeleton done, debug)
+- [ ] Add and Remove posts to playlists

 Expanding: